-These changes have led to new conversations and the creation of new, non-traditional learning models of higher education (e.g. Udacity, Andela, Minerva, Code School, SNHU, Georgia Tech-AT&T).
-Many providers are now rethinking how higher education is delivered at the core.
+These changes have led to new conversations and the creation of innovative, non-traditional learning models of higher education from providers that include Udacity, Andela, Minerva, Code School, SNHU, and Georgia Tech-AT&T.

-The millennials will learn and earn differently from us – their world will be an agglomeration of capabilities and attitudes across geographic boundaries.
-The conventional classroom will become less relevant for the millennials.
+Millennials will learn and earn differently from us – the conventional classroom will become less relevant and their world will be an agglomeration of capabilities and attitudes across geographic boundaries.
 Personalization and ‘individual’ relevance will be their mantra.
-They will gather their skills and credentials over a lifelong of learning.
+They will gather their skills and credentials over a lifetime of learning.

-Technology will underpin the success of these models – it will allow for elements such as personalization, virtualization, flexibility etc. to be introduced in the learning process.
-It will be an important ingredient in moving away from one-size fits all education system.
+Technology will underpin the success of these models, allowing for elements such as personalization, virtualization, and flexibility to be introduced into the learning process.
+Technology will be an important ingredient in moving away from one-size- fits-all education system.

 However, the path to a new education system will not be straightforward.
-Education has proven to be the most resistant service to change across the centuries.
+Education has proven highly resistant to change across the centuries.
 Those who ignore the importance of human intervention in the learning process will do so at their peril.

 This panel will discuss the path higher education is most likely to follow to be ready for the millennial generation and beyond.
 It will debate the rewards and risks of foreseeing radical change and responding to it at private and public institutions across the globe.